Betsy Russell

 Betsy Russell (born Elizabeth Russell; September 6, 1963) is an American actress who is best known for her roles in Private School (1983), Tomboy (1985), and as Jill Tuck, one of the primary characters of the Saw film series from 2006 to 2010.

 Early life

 Russell was born in San Diego, California, on September 6, 1963, the daughter of Constance (née Lerner) and Richard Lion Russell, a stock analyst.
-Russell was the granddaughter of journalist and educator Max Lerner.
+She is the granddaughter of the late journalist and educator Max Lerner.
 Her father and maternal grandfather were Jewish.
 Russell attended Mission Bay High School and graduated in 1981.
-While in high school, she appeared in a Pepsi commercial that was taped locally.
+While in high school, she appeared in a locally taped Pepsi commercial.